Lineup Announced for 39th Annual Tri-C JazzFest

 Thursday, June 28

-Opening night features two Broadway stars and Tony Award winners — Leslie Odom Jr. and Dee Dee Bridgewater — who are also luminaries in the jazz world.
+Opening night features Broadway star and Tony Award winner Dee Dee Bridgewater, who is also a luminary in the jazz world.
 The all-female DIVA Jazz Orchestra opens the night with a power-packed big band performance.

 Friday, June 29